DylanClarkOffical/Project-1/README.md

 ## Project-1
- using OpenCV to detect objects captured by a Phone camera object tracking is done on the computer where the data is put together
+ -using OpenCV to detect objects captured by a Phone camera

+  -object tracking is done on the computer where the data is put together

   ## libaries